marcj/TypeRunner/README.md

 Strategically speaking it makes sense for Microsoft to develop TypeScript the way they do it, at least for the moment.

-### Why not a drop-in replacement for `tsc`?
+### Why not a drop-in replacement for the entire `tsc`?

+We want to focus more on the enterprise side of things where performance often translates directly to money.
-TypeScript offers a lot of functionality.
+TypeScript offers a lot of functionality outside of that score:
 Many things are targeted at a smooth transition from JavaScript to TypeScript by allowing not-so-strict syntax and alternative type declaration syntax like JSDoc.
-Although these features have a big impact on new TypeScript users they are not so much used in projects where TypeScript is used more strictly.
 TypeScript comes also with a fairly big variety of transpilers/transformers to generate JavaScript for all the different versions of of ECMAScript standards.
-While we think that although these features have a big value for new users and adoption, we want to focus more on the enterprise side of things where performance often translates directly to money.
+Although these features have a big impact on new TypeScript users they are not so much used in projects where TypeScript is used more strictly, and can be replaced using other tools like .d.ts generators and a compiler without typechecking.

 ### What is currently supported?